Cycling with babies and toddlers: everything you need to get started

 Before we get started with the ins and outs of cycling with babies and toddlers, it’s important to first establish at what age it’s safe to put a baby on a bike or tow them along behind you.

-The answer to this question will vary, depending on the method you’re using to carry them, so bear this in mind as you work your way through this guide and decide on your carry/pull setup.
+The answer to this question will vary, depending on the method you’re using to carry them, your baby's development, the terrain you're cycling over and your own attitude to risk whilst cycling.

-• Newborn: the only safe way to carry a newborn baby by bike is strapped in a car seat fitted to a cargo bike.
+• Newborn: you can carry a newborn baby by bike if they are strapped in a car seat fitted to a car seat adapter that can be found in some box cargo bikes.

-• 9 months: from the age of 9 months it is safe to carry them in front- and rear-mounted bike seats.
+• 9 months: from the age of 9 months it is safe to carry a baby or toddler in front- and rear-mounted bike seats, so long as they can hold their own head up for the duration of the ride

 How to start cycling with babies and toddlers